-Live biotherapeutics are fragile bacteria, which require ideal conditions of heat, moisture and pH of products, to survive and prevent premature germination.
-In fact, manufacturing is presently one of the biggest bottlenecks in this domain; manufacturing such products is both technically challenging and financially demanding.
-One of the biggest challenges in the development of a probiotic product is related to its stability.
+Microbiome therapeutics are fragile bacteria, which require ideal conditions of heat, moisture and pH of products, to survive and prevent premature germination.
+In fact, microbiome manufacturing is presently one of the biggest bottlenecks in this domain; manufacturing such products is both technically challenging and financially demanding.
+One of the biggest challenges in the development of a human microbiome product is related to its stability.
 It is very difficult to maintain the number of live bacteria during product formulation and storage.
 It is not easy to find contract manufacturers with sufficient capacity and capabilities to support the manufacturing of different types of bacterial strains.
 In addition, there is a need for additional manufacturing facilities to accommodate microbial production operations to cater to the growing demands of sponsor companies.
 Another key challenge is the lengthy manufacturing timelines and the evident lack of flexibility among existing service providers.
 As a result, innovator firms are becoming increasingly reliant on contract service providers to access specialized facilities and optimize overall costs.

-Need for outsourcing microbiome-based live biotherapeutics manufacturing
+Need for outsourcing microbiome therapeutics manufacturing operations

-Service Providers Offering Live
+Service Providers Offering Microbiome Therapeutics Manufacturing

 List of microbiome-based live biotherapeutics manufacturers